 October 28, 2021 – Disney’s Port Orleans Resort – French Quarter

 December 9, 2021 – Disney’s All-Star Sports Resort

 For the latest information on resort openings, click here.

 2 – Disney Park Pass Reservation System

-To promote physical distancing, capacity is limited at Walt Disney World theme parks.
-During the phased reopening, guests with a ticket or Annual Pass must use the new Disney Park Pass system to make a reservation in advance for each park entry.
+Capacity is limited at Walt Disney World theme parks.
+While capacity limits have been steadily rising in mid-2021, Disney is still controlling capacity with the use of the Disney Park Pass reservation system.
+During the phased reopening, guests with a ticket or Annual Pass must use the Disney Park Pass system to make a reservation in advance for each park entry.

 Once guests log in to their My Disney Experience accounts on Disneyworld.com and link their tickets, they have access to a calendar of available reservation dates for each theme park; multi-day tickets require a park reservation for each day of their tickets.
 Families and friends can link their tickets together and look to arrange theme park entries at the same time.
 Park reservations are limited in number and subject to availability.